May 2018: This chapter has been amended as the cap on care costs, introduced by the Care Act 2014 and planned for 2020, will no longer be implemented.

 This establishes the concept of independent personal budgets for adults with eligible needs, who choose not to have those needs met by the local authority.
 An independent budget is a statement recording how much of adult’s spending on care will count towards the cap.

 This requires the local authority to keep a care account for adults whose care costs are counted towards the costs cap.
 Please note: The Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in the summer of 2018 regarding new legislation for social care reform.
+A Green paper will be published in 2019 regarding new legislation for social care reform.

 Choice of accommodation: